VivekAgarwalRepo/MongoEbay/README.md

 <p> The middleware is built using RabbitMQ messaging service to ensure that no requests are lost and proper subscription and publishing queues are maintained, from where requests are assigned to servers</p>

 <p> The front end of this application is built using MVC architecture and coded using Angular Javacript, HTML5, CSS3 and bootstrap</p>
+<p> The testing was performed using Jmeter to support 100000 concurrent users, Chai and Mocha</p>

 <p> This project is built for acamedic purposes and should not be used in any commercial way </p>
 <h2>Usage</h2>